Are Farfetch Limited (NYSE:FTCH) shares too expensive at this price? - The Dwinnex

 Ratios:

-To gain a deeper understanding of FTCH’s stock, we examine its different ratios.
+For a deeper understanding of Farfetch Limited’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 1.02 whereas as Long-Term Debt/Eq ratio is at 0.98.

 Upgrades & Downgrades